DavidVorick/CodeCommit/UserSpecification.md

 [query]
 [codebase]

-The query is then sent to the LLM, and the text response is recoreded in agent-config/consistency-report.txt.
+The query is then sent to the LLM, and the text response is recorded in agent-config/consistency-report.txt.